Brenta Engine Design Guide Build Data structures Files Github

 Resources

-Resources hold global data accessible via world::get_resource<name>().
+Resources hold global data accessible via World::get_resource<name>().
 You can define a Resource like so:

 bool enabled;

-wireframe_resource(bool e) : enabled(e) {}
+WireframeResource(bool e) : enabled(e) {}

 };